Let You Love Me

-"Let You Love Me" is a song by British singer Rita Ora from her second studio album, Phoenix (2018).
+"Let You Love Me" is a song by the British singer Rita Ora from her second studio album, Phoenix (2018).
 The song was written by Ora, Ilsey Juber, Noonie Bao, Linus Wiklund, Fred Gibson and Finn Keane, and produced by the last two.
-It was released on 21 September 2018 by Atlantic Records UK, as the album's fourth single.
+It was released on 21 September 2018, by Atlantic Records UK, as the album's fourth single.
 Musically, "Let You Love Me" has been labeled as an electropop track.

 The song reached the top-ten in twenty countries, including Australia, Belgium, Ireland, Netherlands and the United Kingdom.
 "Let You Love Me" became Ora's thirteenth song to reach the UK top-ten, thus breaking the record for the most top ten songs by a British female solo artist.
 Ora performed the song on Jimmy Kimmel Live! and Victoria's Secret Fashion Show.

 Background and composition

 On 9 September 2018, in a backstage interview with the BBC, prior to her performance at Radio 2 Live in Hyde Park, Ora shared the title of the song and revealed that it would be released at the end of the month.
 On 18 September 2018, Ora announced that "Let You Love Me" was going to be released as a single on 21 September and that her second studio album, Phoenix, was set for release on 23 November.
 "Let You Love Me" was released by Atlantic Records UK as the fourth single from the album.

 Ora co-wrote "Let You Love Me" with Ilsey Juber, Linus Wiklund, Noonie Bao, Fred Gibson and Finn Keane.
 Musically, it has been described as an electropop song.